These days, so many seem bothered or even repulsed by the word ‘resolutions’.

 As for the best way for me to manage creative time, I feel the hardest part of achieving this goal might be having to say no to other people.
 Custom works or requested classes and projects (no matter how much I love doing them) requires that I stop working on any long-term creative piece for a time.
 This often leads to my losing momentum and steam for the current work which ultimately lands on a shelf or folder somewhere in my studio until said inspiration decides to re-visit.
 After 15 years as a working artist, I know that I work best when I can complete an entire project while that initial creative ‘spark’ is still burning brightly.
 As much as it is hard for me to say no, this year I intend to do it as often as needed and hopefully without feeling any guilt over doing so.

-So that’s it for my three big New Year’s resolutions for 2017!
+So that’s it for my big New Year’s resolutions for 2017!
 I’m feeling pretty confident that these are attainable for me with a touch of extra focus and determination.
-I’m especially excited to see what creations come through my daily paintings and even more excited to offer them in my art store for others who might enjoy them.
+I’m especially excited to see what creations come through my daily writing and even more excited to share my new books when they are ready.
 To anyone out there with New Year’s goals for 2017, I wish you nothing but success in achieving all that you desire; Let’s do it together.
 If you have any of your own resolutions or goals for this year, I would love to hear them!

 Have a very happy and blessed New Year, my friends!